gwg-bhb/guochy2012.github.io/about/index.md

 title: About
 ---

 I am a C++ Programer in Shenzhen, China.
-I have always been fascinated to UNIX、C Plus plus and WEB develpment.
-I want to use this website to record my thought about programing.
+I have always been fascinated to UNIX、C Plus plus and WEB development.
+I want to use this website to record my thought about programming.

 If you like my website, you can follow me on twitter [@guochunyang](https://twitter.com/guochunyang).